uclalawcovid19behindbars/historical-data/README.md

 - Removed two observations of "GEO" prison that had no data associated with them.

 ## North Carolina Notes
+- Population data not yet present (as of posting in December 2020).
+Not sure yet when this will become available.

 The following facilities seem to be reporting active cases rather than cumulative cases in the column `Residents.Confirmed`:
 * Wilkes CC
 * Marion CI